frankiecd86/windespair/_posts/2018-06-28-ben-franklin-original-retiree.md

 title: >
   Benjamin Franklin: The Original Early Retiree
 description: By retiring early, Ben Franklin was able to use his free time to cement his place in history.
-intro: By retiring early, Ben Franklin was able to use his free time to cement his place in history.
 image: /images/ben-franklin-original-retiree/benjamin-franklin-clipart-illustration.jpg
 image_alt: Portrait of Benjamin Franklin –– clipart illustration
 date: 2018-06-28 07:33:00 -0700